Sandwiched singularities and nearly Lefschetz fibrations: Spinal open books and nearly Lefschetz fibrations

 \subsection{Spinal open books on links of singularities}

 A classical open book decomposition of a 3-manifold $Y$ is given by a fibered link $\beta$ in $Y$, called the {\em binding}, and a surface bundle $M$ over $S^1$ whose fibers are connected oriented surfaces with boundary called {\em pages}, so that $\beta$ is the boundary of each page.
 The monodromy of the surface bundle fixes the boundary of each page pointwise.
 In the terminology of \cite{LVHMW}, $M$ is the {\em paper} of the open book, and the tubular neighborhood of the binding is its {\em spine}.
 In the classical case, the spine is a union of solid tori $S^1 \times D^2$, where each solid torus corresponds to a boundary component of the page (a binding component), so that each page intersects $\partial (S^1 \times D^2)$ along a longitudinal curve.
 We will consider a generalization where the monodromy of the surface bundle is allowed to permute the boundary components of the page.
 Accordingly, each solid torus component of the spine may now intersect a page along $d$ longitudinal curves with $d>1$; these correspond to the boundary components permuted by the monodromy.
-Spinal open books in \cite{LVHMW, LVHMW2, HRW} are in fact much more general and have another new feature: the spine may have connected components of the form $S^1 \times \Sigma$, where $\Sigma$ is an arbitrary oriented surface, possibly with multiple boundary components.
-We will not need this generalization; in our setting, the spine is always the union of solid tori.
-Spinal open books with this property are called {\em uniform with respect to $D^2$} in \cite{HRW}.
-We give a definition for this case only.
+Spinal open books in \cite{LVHMW, LVHMW2, HRW} are in fact much more general and have another new feature: the spine may have connected components of the form $S^1 \times \Sigma$, where $\Sigma$ is an arbitrary oriented surface, possibly with multiple boundary components. {We will not need this broader generalization; all our open books satisfy a more restrictive assumption that the spine is always the union of solid tori.
+This assumption implies that our open books are also a special case of rational open books of~\cite{BEVHM}.
+The key examples are multilinks of~\cite{EisNeu}, see below.
+We give a definition for the specific class of the open books we need.}